 Who is Collection Bureau, Inc.?

-Collection Bureau, Inc. (CBI) is a debt collection agency located in Nampa, Idaho.
+Collection Bureau, Inc. (CBI) is a debt collection agency based in Nampa, Idaho.
 It acts as a third-party collector, helping creditors recover unpaid debts.

 Who does Collection Bureau, Inc. collect for?

 Collection Bureau, Inc. serves a range of clients in different industries.
 These can include government entities, financial service providers, banks, credit unions, and businesses in the healthcare sector.